To perform well in this category, a company should:

 Nestlé’s Claims Policy

 Nestlé published its Claims Policy in 2016, in which includes a framework that extensively covers health and nutrition claims used in consumer communication.
-Beyond referring to their alignment with Codex standards, the company states that:
+Beyond referring to their alignment with Codex standards, the company states that:- All claims must be compliant with local regulations or, where they do not exist, with Codex in addition to Nestlé governance rules and procedures.

 In addition, for products carrying a health claim, linking it to the definitions of healthy products as defined in its NPM: